mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 # Premise

-In 2017 the most popular web games like [agar.io](http://agar.io) are effectively limited to networking via WebSockets over TCP.
+In 2017 the most popular web games like [agar.io](http://agar.io) are networked via WebSockets over TCP.
 If a UDP equivalent of WebSockets could be incorporated into browsers, it would greatly improve the networking of these games.

 # Background